 The Hearing Trumpet is Carrington's only novel, a fittingly surreal tale of a 92-year old woman who, with the aid of the eponymous trumpet, is able to hear that her family are plotting to send her to an institution.

 She also penned plays, designed theatrical sets, worked with textiles and wrote a number of short stories.
 In The Debutante she pays a twisted homage to her own upper-class upbringing, as she depicts a young debutante woman who cannot bear to attend her coming-out party and enlists the help of a hyena to go in her place.

 'The paintings of Leonora Carrington are not merely painted.
 They are brewed.
 They sometimes seem to have materialised in a cauldron at the stroke of midnight.' – Edward James, art collector and Carrington's friend and patron

 Leonora Carrington died in Mexico, the country she had made her home – and which had embraced her back – at the age of 94.
-The sculptures that live in public in Mexico, and her large and unique body of work survive her in its many forms.
-Including being the direct inspiration for a Madonna video.
+The sculptures that live in public in Mexico, and her large and unique body of work survives her in its many forms – including as the direct inspiration for a Madonna video.